wejudiza/QA-API/README.md

-# RelatedItems-API
+# Q&A-API
-back-end for Related Items &amp; Comparison for Project-Atelier
+back-end for Q&A &amp; Comparison for Project-Atelier